multycloud/multy-docs/blog/2022-07-05-benefits-multi-cloud/index.md

 ### Resilience & Disaster Recovery

 Businesses are increasingly running business critical applications in the cloud.
 Thus, to continue having a high degree of resilience, it is becoming mandatory for them to diversify and mitigate the risks they face when using just a single provider.
-For example, just in December 2021, AWS suffered three outages that lasted for hours taking down several sites and services [source](https://www.zdnet.com/article/aws-suffers-third-outage-of-the-month/).
+For example, just in December 2021, [AWS suffered three outages](https://www.zdnet.com/article/aws-suffers-third-outage-of-the-month/) that lasted for hours taking down several sites and services.
 Multi-cloud strategies help businesses improve their resilience by having less reliance on a single cloud provider while also gaining the flexibility of rapidly switching workloads when outages occur.

 In fact, for some businesses such as financial services operating in EU and UK, regulation (i.e. [Digital Operational Resilience Act – ‘DORA’](https://www.consilium.europa.eu/en/press/press-releases/2022/05/11/digital-finance-provisional-agreement-reached-on-dora/)) will increasingly push businesses to adopt multi-cloud setups to reduce the risk they face by having a high proportion of their workloads tied to a single cloud provider - Cloud Concentration Risk.